twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Added missing monster state name to ReportAIState (halflife issue [#3220](https://github.com/ValveSoftware/halflife/issues/3220)) (Thanks Shepard)
 * Fixed being able to break scripted_sequence by +using friendly NPCs to make them follow player [#200](https://github.com/SamVanheer/halflife-updated/issues/200) (Thanks Oxofemple. for reporting this and FreeSlave for finding the solution)
 * Fixed potential incorrect facing in scripted sequence (Thanks FreeSlave)
+* Fixed crash when +USEing NPCs that have just exited a scripted sequence (Thanks malortie)
+* Fixed talk monsters resetting other talk monsters' dying schedule if they are both killed at the same time (Thanks FreeSlave)

 ### Specific NPCs